hendrikmitk/hendrikharlichs/src/lib/posts/2023-06-17-build-a-static-markdown-blog-with-sveltekit.md

 }
 ```

-Note that if the project is to be built using Sveltekit's [adapter-static](https://kit.svelte.dev/docs/adapter-static) and then deployed to Vercel, `.vercel/output/static` must be specified as output directory (since Vercel does not create a `build/` folder).
+Note that if the project is to be built using SvelteKit's [adapter-static](https://kit.svelte.dev/docs/adapter-static) and then deployed to Vercel, `.vercel/output/static` must be specified as output directory (since Vercel does not create a `build/` folder).
 To deal with this, I created dedicated `:vercel` scripts that are called when a production build is run on Vercel.

 ```json
 {